about a 6 minute read

 If you are unfamiliar with the story of Joshua, I’ll catch you up real quick.
 Israel had just been freed of their hard life in Egypt.
 Joshua was one of ten people who would go and search out the new land, known as the ‘Promised Land’, to report back to Moses and the people.
 It was only Joshua and Caleb who had faith in the Lord that they could take the land (see Numbers13:30-14:9).
 When we meet Joshua in the self-titled book, the mantle of which Moses had been carrying to lead the people through the wilderness into their Promised Land was now given to him.
 The thing is, Joshua had been the assistant leader for his entire career in the wilderness and now Moses was dead which meant …promotion!

 Of course, this meant taking on new responsibilities, but the congregation Joshua was leading were very different to Moses’.
 Moses had dealt with people who’d moan at any given chance which literally caused them to die in this in-between stage whereas Joshua was dealing with their children; those who had seen the damage sticking to what they had known rather than allow God to change their hearts.
-This new generation were ready to work through the uncomfortable stages to get to a place of peace WITH God.
-So Joshua had a foot up on Moses if you want compare but it didn’t make the job itself lighter.
+This new generation was ready to work through the uncomfortable stages to get to a place of peace WITH God.
+So Joshua had a foot up on Moses if you want to compare but it didn’t make the job itself lighter.
 Joshua still had his challenges and evidently fears but God gave Joshua very precise instructions we can still follow today.

 In every industry, there is a need for creativity – maybe I am stating the obvious, but most people think creativity is limited to the arts – but as society adapts and changes so should the industry… one hopes.
 For me, creating and producing a product that is very different to the trend instantly brings out doubt because it is so ‘out there,’ ‘weird’ or whatever demeaning adjective you can attach to yourself.
 Of course, you may need to reel it back if it is not actually helpful but I’m guessing you’re here because you have an actual niche.